It’s no secret that Greece is an incredibly popular tourist destination. But what are the opportunities for people looking to move there permanently?

-Obviously Greece has plenty of ancient historic monuments if that’s your thing.
-Whether it’s the Acropolis in Athens or the spiritual centre of Delphi, you’ll have plenty of fascinating ancient sites to discover around the country.
-While you have to pay entry, none of them is very expensive.
+Obviously, Greece has plenty of ancient historic monuments if that’s your thing.
+Whether it’s the Acropolis in Athens or the spiritual center of Delphi, you’ll have plenty of fascinating ancient sites to discover around the country.
+While you have to pay for entry, none of them is very expensive.

 3. Amazing food